desireechen/handwriting-recognition/README.md

 `LineModelCtc` class recognizes text in an image of a handwritten line of text.
 The model uses Connectionist Temporal Classification (CTC).
 In the case of handwriting recognition, I am using Long short-term memory (LSTM) networks.

+`LineDetectorModel` class detects lines of text in an image.

 ## Networks

-4 main networks: Multi-layer perceptron (MLP), LeNet, CNN, LSTM.
+5 main networks: Multi-layer perceptron (MLP), LeNet, CNN, LSTM, FCN.

 ### Training